alexandrefelipemuller/googleplay_ML_analytics/README.md

 ## Category A
 The meaning according business issue

-+ 1 Suggestion - improvements, criticism with root case
++ 1 Suggestion - improvements, criticism with root cause
-+ 2 Complaint - criticism with no root case
++ 2 Complaint - criticism with no root cause
 + 3 Help - difficulties, business issue
 + 4 Compliment